cocotb/cocotb/docs/source/index.rst

 * Writing Python is **fast** - it's a very productive language.
 * It's **easy** to interface to other languages from Python.
 * Python has a huge library of existing code to **reuse**.
-* Python is **interpreted** - tests can be edited and re-run without having to recompile the design.
+* Python is **interpreted** - tests can be edited and re-run without having to recompile the design or the testbench.
 * Python is **popular** - far more engineers know Python than SystemVerilog or VHDL.

 cocotb supports :ref:`most popular simulators <simulator-support>` on :ref:`most relevant platforms <platform-support>`.